ghamzak/SKIP/README.md

    -report        The frequency of evaluating on dev set and save checkpoints (per epoch).
    ```

    Time for training a new model may vary according to your GPU performance as well as your training schema (*i.e.*, training epochs and early stopping rounds).
-It takes me about 1 hour to train a new model on a single Tesla P40.

 4. Predict on test set using a trained model: